RadoslavTsvetanov/custom-express/README.md

 there are 3 solutions

-you can publish your backend as an npm package and import the client
+you can publish your client as an npm package and import the client (i reccoomend setting up a monorepo instead of publishing to npm )

 you can out your backend inside the frontend folder for just building the client